BW Migration to HANA

 Well, if you've been reading our blogs, you would have realized that we've already documented the process of getting BW on anyDB to BW on HANA.
-Of course, each customer's journey will be somewhat different just as everyone who wishes to visit gorgeous San Francisco may take different paths depending on where they are coming from, the time they have, the resources and means available to them.
-As per SAP BW/4HANA product page, the Transition journey options include the following, of which we're dealing mainly with System Conversion that is largely based on SUM DMO we've described.
+Of course, each customer's journey will be somewhat different just as everyone who wishes to visit gorgeous San Francisco may take different paths depending on where they are coming from, the time they have, and the resources and means available to them.
+As per the SAP BW/4HANA product page, the Transition journey options include the following, of which we're dealing mainly with System Conversion which is largely based on the SUM DMO we've described.

 New Implementation

-- Bring data from your old system to SAP BW/4HANA with our integrated data management and quality tools
+- Bring data from your old system to SAP BW/4HANA with our integrated data management and quality tools.

-- If you have an SAP landscape over five years old, it’s time to consider a fresh start
+- If you have an SAP landscape over five years old, it’s time to consider a fresh start.

-- Leverage a modern data warehouse, without modifications or work-arounds of the past
+- Leverage a modern data warehouse, without modifications or workarounds of the past.

 System Conversion